Demonstration of teleportation across a quantum network code: Introduction

 \section{Introduction}

 Quantum communication enables interactions between physically distant quantum systems and opens the path to applications such as distributed quantum computing, quantum key distribution (QKD), and communication within quantum processors \cite{VanMeter2016, Gisin2007, Wehner2018}.
 Significant progress towards practical quantum communication has been made in recent years: high fidelity quantum communication between a single source and destination has been realized in a number of experiments, including free-space quantum communication \cite{Jin2010}, a large scale QKD network with satellite link \cite{Chen2021}, a 3-node quantum network utilising solid-state qubits \cite{Pompili2021}, and research into optical communication between superconducting quantum computers is ongoing \cite{Magnard2020, Mirhosseini2020}.
 These systems are too small at present to be of practical use, but larger and more complex networks are becoming feasible, necessitating the study of quantum networks in a practical context.
-Of equally great importance are internal communication networks inside quantum processors, as the superconducting processors of Google, IBM, and Rigetti are rapidly growing to sizes where the standard entanglement and qubit swapping approaches become impractical \cite{Das2022}.\\
+Of equally great importance are internal communication networks inside quantum processors, as the superconducting processors of Google, IBM, and Rigetti are rapidly growing to sizes where the standard entanglement and qubit swapping approaches become impractical \cite{Das2022}.
+In addition, methods for external communication networks that enable the linking up of small quantum processors to make an effective larger processor have started to gain attention recently~\cite{Tham22,Buessen22}, which is relevant in light of computational techniques for distributed processors such as entanglement forging~\cite{Eddins22}. \\

 Quantum networks have been studied at length in the literature \cite{Perseguers2013, Chiribella2009, Kimble2008}, but many practical issues remain, especially in the current noisy intermediate-scale quantum (NISQ) era \cite{Preskill2018}, where entanglement is imperfect and many rounds of purification may be required to achieve a sufficient degree of entanglement.
 Thus the pre-shared entanglement required for a teleportation-based network is difficult to establish and the bandwidth of the network may be severely limited.
 Quantum networking is further restricted by the need for quantum routing which takes up valuable resources in terms of the number of qubits required and also introduces additional noise into the system.
 It is therefore necessary to find efficient schemes for quantum networking with limited qubit number and bandwidth.
 A solution to this is provided by quantum network coding (QNC) \cite{Hayashi2007a, Kobayashi2009}.
 In classical networks with limited bandwidth, network coding \cite{Ahlswede2000, Ho2008, Li2003} solves the problem of contention by encoding messages which must pass through bottlenecks and using uncontended channels to send decoding instructions.
 In certain communication scenarios classical network coding can utilise all available bandwidth for useful communication despite the presence of bottlenecks.
 QNC mimics the classical case in that it makes use of local operations to achieve simultaneous transmission of messages through a bottleneck in a quantum network.
 In contrast to the classical case, this is achieved by redistributing the available channels (entanglement) so as to eliminate the bottleneck entirely.\\